Jämtland County: Foreign background

 SCB have collected statistics on backgrounds of residents since 2002.
 These tables consist of all who have two foreign-born parents or are born abroad themselves.
 The chart lists election years and the last year on record alone.

 Heraldry

-The arms for the County of Jämtland is a combination of the arms of Jämtland and Härjedalen.
+The arms for the County of Jämtland is a combination of the arms of Heraldry of Jämtland and Heraldry of Härjedalen.
 When it is shown with a royal crown it represents the County Administrative Board.
 Blazon: "Parted per fess, the arms of Jämtland and the arms of Härjedalen."